nielsvoss/lean-pitfalls/README.md

 ## Natural number subtraction

-Subtraction of natural numbers truncates at `0`.
+Subtraction of natural numbers truncates at `0` because we want the return type of natural subtraction to be `Nat`.
 That is, we have
 ```lean
 #eval 5 - 3 -- 2
 #eval 5 - 7 -- 0